Grand Ethiopian Renaissance Dam: Power generation and distribution

-Flanking either side of the auxiliary ungated spillway at the center of the dam will be two power houses, that will be equipped with 2 x 375 MW Francis turbine-generators and 11 x 400 MW turbines.
+Flanking either side of the auxiliary ungated spillway at the centre of the dam are two power houses, that are equipped with 2 x 375 MW Francis turbine-generators and 11 x 400 MW turbines.
 The total installed capacity with all turbine-generators will be 5,150 MW.
 The average annual flow of the Blue Nile being available for power generation is expected to be 1547 m3/s, which gives rise to an annual expectation for power generation of 16,153 GWh, corresponding to a plant load factor (or capacity factor) of 28.6%.